In this episode, we dive deep into LinkedIn with executive leader and Head of Partnerships at Digital Marketer, Marcus Murphy.

 Optimize your LinkedIn Profile to Start Conversations

-The three initial motivators for people to connect with you and your brand on LinkedIn are: your profile picture, your header image, and your byline/title.
+The three initial motivators for people to connect with you and your brand on LinkedIn are: your profile picture, your header image, and your byline or job title.
 So, make them count.

-You instantly have a unique opportunity with your profile photo.
-If possible, invest $50 in the headshot.
+You instantly have a unique opportunity with your profile photo – remember, a good first impression is everything.
+If possible, invest $50 in the headshot to help optimize your profile.
 If not, snap one yourself – just ensure 60% of your face/head is in frame against a neutral background.

 More importantly, Marcus says…